graded-cs-resources/lesson04_consolidating/Readme.md

 Each time you close and open VS Code you'll need to start the build over.
 It may also die on its own sometimes if left alone - just restart if it doesn't seem to be updating.

 ## Doing your assignment
 You have been assigned four required programming assignments.
 You can find the assignments in the folder called `problems`.
-The file names are `p1.ts`, `p2.ts`, `p3.ts`, and `p4.ts`.
+The file names are `p1.ts`, `p2.ts`, `p3.ts`, and `p4.ts`, plus the OPTIONAL `p5.ts`.

 They increase in difficulty (at least I think they do).
 Here are some guidelines for my CURRENT thinking on grading this (this is always subject to change as I more fully understand the descriptors and assignment):

 * To earn a 4, you will need to have made a solid attempt with at least partial success on all four required problems.
-Otherwise, the language of a 3 or lower will apply.
+Otherwise, the language of a 3 or lower will likely apply.
 * To earn a 5, all four assigned problems need to function as intended.
 These problems are designed to test proficiency, and a 5 demonstrates proficiency.
 * To earn a 6 or 7, you will need to show something *beyond proficiency*.
-SOME ways to potentiallymove beyond proficiency on this assignment might include:
+SOME ways to potentially move beyond proficiency on this assignment might include:
   * Particularly elegant, well-documented, and/or well-organized solutions to the four required problems
   * Doing some good work on the optional problem 5 (but this doesn't mean you have to do the whole thing)
   * Tweaking the `styles.css` file to make the site have your own unique visual style